Integralist/terraform-provider-fastly-framework/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

+To manually test the provider (e.g. using the provider with your own Terraform configuration), run `make build`, which runs `go install` but also produces a `~/.terraformrc` that enables the Terraform CLI to use the local build version.

 To generate or update documentation, run `go generate` (or `make docs`).